okikiola11/js-shooter-rpg/README.md

 ## How To Play
 - Drive the shooter jet with your keyboard arrows.
-- Press keys A, W, S, D to move left, up, down and right
 - Use the spacebar to shoot the invaders enemy to gain points.
 - Avoid getting shot or colliding with the enemy.

 ## Getting Started
 To get a copy up and running follow these simple example steps:-

-- Clone https://github.com/okikiola11/js-shooter-rpg.git to your local machine.
+- Clone <a href="https://github.com/okikiola11/js-shooter-rpg.git">Here</a> to your local machine.
 - Run npm install
 - npm start